 How do I get rid of cookies?

 1. Disable cookies.
 One simple option is to disable cookies in your browser.
 Sites, though, may not work properly if you block “first-party cookies.”
+If you block ‘third-party cookies,” on the other hand, things usually work well.

 2. Configure browser.
-The next solution is to configure your browser to delete all cookies when you close the browser.
+The second solution is to configure your browser to delete all cookies when you close the browser.
 That way, while you are perusing a site, it will work properly.
 And once you close your browser, all cookies will be deleted.
 Since you no longer need them, that is fine.
 The only drawback of deletion may be an impact on loading times.

 When you visit a site for the very first time, it can take a little while to load fully.
 But then, the site installs cookies on your computer, so the next time you visit it, it loads faster.